6 Week Postpartum Check Up: Why Do I Need One and What Should I Expect?

 - Assess vitals such as bleeding and blood pressure, as their status indicates good health or could signal the need for more rest or additional care or treatment

-Provide guidance and resources for lifestyle, family planning and mental health...
+Provide guidance and resources for lifestyle and family planning

 - Give you the okay to exercise and/or have sex again, or participate in whatever movement practices are a part of your normal lifestyle

 - Discuss options for contraception if you have not already done so

 - Help you to understand the normal range of postpartum moods and mental health in early parenting, including the difference between the common “baby blues” and more serious problems like postpartum depression and anxiety